mehrdad-abdi/mehrdad-abdi.github.io/_posts/2025-02-29-recap-docker1.md

 img: docker-recap.webp
 ---

+In this post, we recap docker containers concepts and provide a small cheatsheet.
 This content is created with the assistance of ChatGPT to enhance clarity, structure, and accuracy.
 Efforts have been made to ensure the information is correct.

 # 1. Docker Fundamentals